Memomer/Project-2-Admin-Dashboard/README.md

 # Project-2-Admin-Dashboard
 Admin-Dashboard using grid in CSS
-'''This is next step-up practicing layout using grid and flex-box'''
+<p>This is next step-up practicing layout using grid and flex-box</p>

-'''This project is just a basic dashboard layout, hopefully this will form roots to bigger and better projects in future.'''
+<p>This project is just a basic dashboard layout, hopefully this will form roots to bigger and better projects in future.</p>

+Check out the project here-